 It is cruel to let them have free range inside the car, because it compromises their safety and yours.
 Confining your pets while you drive is actually an expression of your love for them.

-If you love your dog or cat, harness them or cage them while driving.
+If you love your dog or cat, please harness or cage them while you are driving.

 Questions & Answers

 © 2011 Liz Elias